 Living the Expat Life in Zanzibar - A Budget

 We’re spending a year traveling and working, but we certainly don’t consider ourselves expats.
 We have a home.
 Actually, we have three homes - with parents in Buffalo and Ukraine, and on our own in Virginia.
 So, it’s been an interesting experience meeting no-kidding, moving-overseas-for-good expats, people who’ve 100% embraced that lifestyle.
-And, nowhere was this path more apparent than Zanzibar, where we met all sorts of people living the expat life.
+And, nowhere was this path more apparent than Zanzibar, where we met all sorts of people living the expat life, people who've figured out how to live and make money while traveling overseas.

 Absolutely fascinating, it’s worth spending a post outlining the financial aspects of this lifestyle - a true expat budget.
 While not sold on forsaking our lives in America, listening to someone describe this budget does help explain why doing the “overseas thing” for good can prove so compelling.